Welcome to Newark District Scouts

 All sections are encouraged to take part in progressive challenges, outdoor, community, creative, global, fitness and promise.

 Scouts completing all of these challenges at different stages are rewarded with chief scout awards, starting with the highest award for Beavers, The Chief Scouts Bronze Award and ending with the ultimate Scout Award, the “Queens Scout Award” presented by either our UK Chief Commissioner or our Chief Scout Bear Grylls.

 The district also promotes the Duke of Edinburgh Award Scheme.
 Under instruction from our own instructors Newark Scouts can achieve their Bronze, Silver & Gold Awards.
 This scheme enables scouts and explorer scouts to achieve their higher Chief Scout Awards in combination with other key Partnership Awards, centred round the Environment, International, and Faith issues.

-In 2011 two of our scouts are attended the World Scout Jamboree in Sweden, and currently we are preparing to send two of our Scouts to the next World Scout Jamboree in Japan in 2015
+In 2011 two of our scouts are attended the World Scout Jamboree in Sweden.

 In 2012 30 Scouts / Explorers and 8 Leaders visited our Czech Scout friends near Prague at Ratbor and Planany Scouts Groups spending 14 nights under canvas with them.

 In 2015 Scouts/Explorers spent 14 days in Adelboden, Switzterland, exploring the mountains and gaining Activity Badges only available from our World Scout Centre in Kandersteg.
 They also visited the World Scout Centre in Kandersteg, the Junfraujoch, and many other local attraction and places of interest.